Help, my tween has an attitude problem!

 Is it you?
 Is it her hair?
 Is her phone glitching?
 What in the actual f*ck just happened?

-If you’ve got a tween, you’ve seen tween attitude.
+If you’ve got a tween, you’ve seen these mood swings.

 If you’re not there yet and you still have a sweet little thing.
 Well hold on and love every minute, cuz it’s coming.